foods to foster a healthy relationship when recovering from AFRID

 How is ARFID Diagnosed?

-According to the DSM-5, the following must be present for an individual to be diagnosed with an ARFID eating disorder:
+According to the DSM-5, the following symptoms must be present for an individual to be diagnosed with an ARFID eating disorder:

 • The eating or feeding disturbance manifested by a persistent failure to meet appropriate nutritional and/or energy needs associated with one (or more) of the following: